jplusplus/CrawlerToolkit/README.md

 # <app> is the heroku application's name
 $ heroku git:remote -a <npp>
 ```

+#### Twitter
+This project uses the Twitter's API in order to retrieve tweets from twitter feeds.
+Thus, you'll need to [create a twitter app](https://apps.twitter.com/app/new) and generate a set of Token Access (in the Keys and Access Tokens tab).
+Then report the various keys, secrets and tokens in the appropriate [environnement variables](#the-environnement-variables)

 ## How to use
 ### Run servers locally